 A Better Way for Medical App Development?
 Apple’s CareKit Explained

-Apple recently announced the release of CareKit – a development framework which helps developers build health and medical related apps.
-CareKit takes care of a lot of the “heavy lifting” for app developers, and should make health and medical app development faster and easier.
-With CareKit, app developers can create apps that allow users to track their symptoms, their medicine intake or their activity/exercise, and then share the information with their medical team, family or friends.
+Apple recently announced the release of CareKit – a development framework which helps developers build health and medical apps.
+CareKit takes care of the “heavy lifting” for app developers.
+This means it should make health and medical app development faster and easier.
+With CareKit, app developers can create apps that allow users to track symptoms, medicine intake or their activity/exercise.
+This information can then be shared with their medical team, family or friends.

 What is CareKit?

-CareKit is a development framework or “kit”, which provides a series of tools to assist developers in building apps aimed at helping people to manage medical conditions using their devices.
+CareKit is a development framework or “kit”, and provides a series of tools to assist developers.
+The tools are designed for building apps to help people manage medical conditions.

 CareKit has a wide range of potential uses: from managing chronic illnesses, such as diabetes, to recovery from injury or surgery, or to achieving health and wellness related goals.